 Depending on the level of writing, the writing coach can evaluate up to 8 double-spaced pages of text in one session.
 Students working on longer projects, such as capstone or master’s papers, should contact the writing coach to make arrangements for support.

-- Bring to the session a draft of your paper (if you have one), along with any notes or ideas, and the instructions for the assignment.
+Bring to the session a typed, double-spaced hard copy of your paper (if you have completed a draft), instructions for the assignment, and any questions for the writing coach.